 - Make sure that the fishery values of state Wild Trout Streams are fully protected in the new regulations.

-- Close rivers and streams to mining if budget cuts result in insufficient wardens in the field to enforce the new regulations.
+- Rivers and streams should also be closed to mining if budget cuts result in insufficient wardens in the field to enforce the new regulations.

 - Provide critical habitat and recovery areas for threatened and endangered fish and wildlife.